fontforge/fontforge.github.io/src/index.md

 ----------------------

-Most of FontForge was created by a single person, George Williams, as a retirement project from 1999 (?) until 2011.
-Since then a community of active users maintain the project, including:
+Most of FontForge was created by a single person, George Williams, as a retirement project from 2000 until 2011.
+Read the full story on the [history](/about/history.html) page.
+Since then, a community of active users maintain the project, including:

 - Can this list be made automatically via github api?
 - Some One